FireFather/sim03/README.md

 #### Results

 This is a simple test w/ default settings.
 Results should be easy to replicate.
-One basic question: out of 2000 positions, how often (what percentage?) do the two engines agree on best move?
+Basic questions are: which engine (or engines) is engineX most similar to?
+Out of 2000 positions, how often (what percentage?) do the two engines agree on best move?

 |                       |
 | --------------------- |